johnalison/obsidian-notes/Journal/19 September 2024 Thursday.md

 Some [[Nexus]]

-Fixing the synthetic dataset CIs...
+Fixing the synthetic dataset CIs...DONE!